InterfaithCoding/frontend/README.md

 With the ```<ul>``` element I have created a new unordered list to contain the images that I am going to use.

+To see what our website currently looks like open 'Google Chrome'.
+Click the 'File' tab and select 'Open file'.
+Open 'rps.html'.

 This is a very simple HTML structure, but that is all we need for the time being to get us started.
 Don't forget to use [w3 Schools website](http://www.w3schools.com/html/) to find out how to add other elements such as links.

+#####Let's add some style to this
+Before we start styling our website, read the [introduction to css](https://github.com/InterfaithCoding/frontend/blob/master/css.md)

+Create a new file called 'rps.css'
+At the moment, our website is looking very dull.
+Maybe we want to add a background.
+I recommend finding a suitable background from [this website](http://subtlepatterns.com/).
+Choose one you like and download it.
+Open up the downloaded folder, and copy the file with the '.png' extension in to the folder you created for your 'Rock Paper Scissors' project.